APS College of Educational and Developmental Psychologists

 - Full supervisor status.

-- Areas of research interest – parenting, motivation, visual / cognitive perception and abnormal psychosexual development (development of harmful sexual behaviours).... and k-pop fandoms
+- Areas of research interest – parenting, motivation, psychosexual development, k-pop fandoms

 Treasurer